-(e.g., Leal 2003).4 We identify a second group of "candidate-centered" measures that operationalize early fundraising based on a candidate-specific start date; all funds raised for a window after that date are considered early.
-The start date for early fundraising is unique to each candidate because it is based on that candidate's fundraising behavior, such as the date she registers her campaign5 with the Federal Election Commission (FEC) (e.g., Bonica 2017, 2020) or the date she receives her first itemized donation6 (e.g., Porter and Steelman 2023; Bonica and Grumbach 2022).
-A candidate's early fundraising window is often specified as lasting sixty or ninety days after this start date; alternatively, some other work considers all fundraising reported in a candidate's first quarterly report filed with the FEC to be early (e.g., Biersack et al. 1993; Thomsen 2023).7
+date are considered early.
+The start date for early fundraising is unique to each candidate because it is based on that candidate's fundraising behavior, such as the date she registers her campaign4 with the Federal Election Commission (FEC) (e.g., Bonica 2017, 2020) or the date she receives her first itemized donation5 (e.g., Porter and Steelman 2023; Bonica and Grumbach 2022).
+A candidate's early fundraising window is often specified as lasting sixty or ninety days after this start date; alternatively, some other work considers all fundraising reported in a candidate's first quarterly report filed with the FEC to be early (e.g., Biersack et al. 1993; Thomsen 2023).6